Something has to give this weekend as the forces of history and recent form go head-to-head at the FNB Stadium.

 This game will also place the spotlight on the FNB Stadium, which is becoming a hoodoo venue for Amakhosi.

 Possibly Chiefs’ biggest enemy heading into Saturday is the fact that the FNB Stadium has shown them little love of late.
+Call it choking, a curse or homefield disadvantage, this team doesn’t know how to get the job done at their Nasrec base.

 Alarmingly, you’d have to go back to November 7 for the last time they tasted victory there in any competition — a relatively easy game against the struggling Black Leopards.That’s three months worth of disappointment.